 Visit New Orleans (@VisitNewOrleans) is the official travel resource for the Crescent City.
 Due to diligent community management, Visit New Orleans’ audience has come to rely on them for a wide variety of information, from simple inquiries about weather conditions to entire travel itineraries.

 A large conference called the Dad 2.0 Summit heavily promoted its 2018 conference taking place in New Orleans.
 Dad 2.0 is an annual gathering where marketers, social media leaders, and blogging parents connect to discuss the changing voice and perception of modern fatherhood, and its members are very active on Twitter.
-Let’s follow one simple piece of engagement that resulted in an impactful, mutually beneficial set of interactions for Visit New Orleans and the Dad 2.0 Summit.
+One simple piece of engagement with Dad 2.0 resulted in an impactful, mutually beneficial set of interactions for Visit New Orleans and the Dad 2.0 Summit.

 Beau Coffron, a national influencer on parenting issues, reached out to Visit New Orleans with a simple inquiry regarding his trip:

-Visit New Orleans began a private conversation with Beau, but they were retweeted by the official Dad 2.0 Summit account along with a public shout-out:
+Visit New Orleans publicly responded and then began a private conversation with Beau, but they were retweeted by the official Dad 2.0 Summit account along with a public shout-out:

-This gave Visit New Orleans the opportunity to directly engage with the summit:
+Visit New Orleans directly engaged with the summit: